cgs-ist/student-grade-predictor-William-Laverty/README.md

 ## Steps Performed by the Code

+## Steps Performed by the Code

+The Student Grade Predictor is a tool that uses a Linear Regression model to predict the final grade of a student based on their first-period grade (G1), second-period grade (G2), and weekly study time.
+The model is trained on a dataset containing student information, and the user can input values for G1, G2, and study time through an interactive Graphical User Interface (GUI) to obtain the predicted final grade for a new student.

+The predictor uses one-hot encoding for categorical variables and is trained on a dataset (assuming the dataset is in the same directory as the script) that is preprocessed to handle missing values or categorical variables.

 1. **Data Loading:** The code reads the "student-mat.csv" file, which contains the student performance data, using the pandas library.
 The data is loaded into a DataFrame for further processing.

 2. **Data Preprocessing:** The dataset may have missing values or categorical variables that need handling.
 The code preprocesses the data, converting categorical variables into numerical form using one-hot encoding.
 This transformation is necessary because most machine learning algorithms, including Linear Regression, require numerical inputs.